mzhukovaucsb/mzhukovaucsb.github.io/_pages/research.md

 Perception and Interpretation of Emojis
 ======
-* Zhukova, M., Brehm, L. (In preparation).
+* Zhukova, M., Brehm, L. (2024).
 How Do GenZ Speakers Use and Process Emoji in Chatbot Conversations: An Eye-Tracking Study.
 Proceedings of the 2024 Annual Meeting of the Lingustic Society of America.
 * Zhukova, M. (2024).
 Emoji Processing in Conversations Between GenZ Users and Chatbots: An Eye Tracking Study.
 Invited talk.
 UC Santa Barbara Department of Linguistics colloquium, Santa Barbara, CA, USA.
 * Zhukova, M., Brehm, L., Todd S. (2024).
 How Do GenZ Users Process Chatbot Memory Lapses?
 An Eye Tracking Study.
 Poster.
 CAMP6 (California Meeting on Psycholinguistics), Stanford University, Palo Alto, CA, USA.
 * Zhukova, M., Brehm, L. (2024).
 How Do GenZ Speakers Use and Process Emoji in Chatbot Conversations: An Eye-Tracking Study.
 Poster.
 2024 Annual Meeting of the Lingustic Society of America.
 NYC, NY.